Lemang

-Lemang is a Malay traditional food made from glutinous rice, coconut milk, and salt, cooked in a hollowed bamboo tube coated with banana leaves in order to prevent the rice from sticking to the bamboo.
+Lemang is a Malay and Minangkabau traditional food made from glutinous rice, coconut milk, and salt, cooked in a hollowed bamboo tube coated with banana leaves in order to prevent the rice from sticking to the bamboo.
 Lemang is believed to have origins linked to the ancient Proto-Malay and Deutero-Malay peoples who settled across Maritime Southeast Asia centuries ago.
 Similar dishes made from sticky rice in bamboo are common throughout Mainland Southeast Asia.

 Lemang is traditionally eaten to mark the end of daily fasting during the annual Muslim holidays of Eid-ul-Fitr and Eid-ul-Adha (Lebaran).

 Etymology

 Lemang is derived from Proto-Malayo-Polynesian ləməŋ ("cook in a tube of green bamboo").
 This term was inherited into Proto-Malayic and then into Classical Malay as لمڠ (lĕmang), eventually becoming the modern Malay lemang.
 Derived cognates refer to a traditional dish made by cooking glutinous rice mixed with coconut milk inside a hollow bamboo tube lined with banana leaves to prevent sticking.
 Cognates in modern Austronesian languages include lamang (Minangkabau), which refers to the same type of food.